Nipple Reduction Surgery Cost & Information Guide

 Before undergoing nipple reduction surgery, patients will need to give consent for the procedure.
 Patients will do this by signing a consent form on the day of or before the surgery.
 Once the patient is happy to go ahead with the procedure, the surgeon may draw incision lines with a surgical marker on the chest area to demonstrate where they will be making the surgical incision.

-Next, patients will meet the anaesthetist.
+For a simple procedure such as a nipple reduction, patients will usually have a local anaesthetic.
+This will numb the area so that patients do not feel any pain or discomfort during the procedure.
+However, sometimes sedation or general anaesthetic may be required.
+This is more likely if the nipple reduction is carried out at the same time as another procedure.
+If this is required, you will see an anaesthetist prior to the procedure.
 The anaesthetist is the doctor who will be administering the anaesthetic drug.
-For a simple procedure such as a nipple reduction, patients will usually have a local anaesthetic.
-This will numb the area so that patients do not feel anything during the procedure.
-The anaesthetist may also give patients a sedative drug at the same time to help them feel relaxed.
+The anaesthetist may give patients a sedative drug at the same time as the administration of local anaesthetic to help them feel relaxed.
 Sometimes general anaesthetic will be used if this was discussed prior to the operation.
 This will put the patient to sleep throughout the entire operation, but bear in mind this type of anaesthetic generally carries more risks.

 Return to the ward